dtklumpp/elements/README.md

 * It's a bit of a mix between Chess and Go -- each player has exactly one King that must avoid being captured, and the 4 different element stones have different special things they do when you place them.
 * Earth & Air powers are for MVP (not fire/water)
 * You draw a "hand" of stones which determines which colors you can play.
+* 2 players: both players are playing from the same computer.

 //===================